Tecvity/tecvity-nextjs/README.md

 Note: Tags help with searchability and categorization, so choose terms that reflect the content of the blog.

 #### Add the Author's Name
 The `author` (required) displays the name of the blog writer.
-The author must be from the founders' team.
+The author can be from the founders' team or a someone else.
 Example:

 ```yaml
 author: "Najam Ul Saqib"